Four Avenues of Service:

 “Truth is a difficult word to define.
 You know it when you hear and know it when you didn’t receive it.
 Without truth you really don’t have much else.
 You constantly require truth in all aspects of your life.
 Truth from your family, truth from your job, and truth from yourself.
 The last one is probably the most difficult at times to reconcile with.” – Jake

-The Sunrise Rotary Club has accomplished many service projects throughout its history, but two stand out – the development and building of the 1.5 acre Sunrise Boundless Playground in Sedgwick County Park which was dedicated in 2008.
+The West Sedgwick County Rotary Club Sunrise has accomplished many service projects throughout its history, but two stand out – the development and building of the 1.5 acre Sunrise Boundless Playground in Sedgwick County Park.
 Visitors to Sedgwick County Park doubled in one year after the playground’s opening – rising from 500,000 to over a million.

-The second major community service project has been our assistance with two Wichita elementary schools, formerly at Dodge Elementary School and presently at Kensler Elementary School.
+The second major community service project has been our assistance with two Wichita elementary schools Dodge Elementary School, Kensler Elementary School, and most recently, Enders Elementary School.

 In addition to sponsorship of Interact students to Panama, each year the Sunrise Rotary Club and the West Wichita Rotary Club partner to send five to six Wichita area school teachers to Panama, and host six plus teachers from Panama and Argentina.
 The RITE program (Rotary International Teacher Exchange) has been going on for almost 20 years, and has touched a conservative estimate of 400 to 500 teachers who are sharing methods and strategies for teaching English as a Second Language.